mfcovington/Log-History/README.md

 Each log entry reports the date, start time, elapsed run time, working directory, and a record of exactly how the script was called.

+# CAVEATS

+Because Log::History modifies the script that imports it, problems can occur if too many instances of the script are run at one time.
+(Actually, the problem can arise if one instance ends at the exact time another is starting.)

+If you don't have write access for the script, no log will be generated.

 # ACKNOWLEDGEMENTS

 I was inspired to write this after recently re-reading Neil Bowers' post: